insightlake/Kafka-Validator/README.md

 License - Free for commercial use
 ------
-InsightLake Data Explorer is a commercial product but distributed to be used freely.
+InsightLake Kafka Validator is a commercial product but distributed to be used freely.
 Please contact contact@insightlake.com for details.

 Getting Help
 ----------